lupyuen/lupyuen.github.io/src/tinyemu.md

 No Worries!
 Everything that runs in __Command Line__ TinyEMU...
 Will also run in __Web Browser__ TinyEMU!

-Let's tweak NuttX for TinyEMU...
+We tweak NuttX for TinyEMU...

 TODO: Pic of TinyEMU Linux